akriese/yalbir/README.md

 ## Run

-Connect your ESP32 via the USB port to your PC and make sure serial to usb driver and other tools mentioned in `setup-steps.txt` are installed.
+Connect your ESP32 via the USB port to your PC and make sure serial to USB driver and other tools mentioned in `setup-steps.txt` are installed.
 Execute `cargo run` to compile and upload the binary to the controller.
 If no connection can be made, press the BOOT button on the ESP for a second or two while the console says